Optimality Guarantees for Particle Belief Approximation of POMDPs: Background and Related Work

 In addition to the PO-UCT algorithm described above, there are several other approaches to solve POMDPs through online planning.
 Early solvers attempted to use exact Bayesian belief updates on discrete state spaces~\cite{ross2008online}, however, these are much less scalable than PO-UCT.
 Two other popular solvers with scalability similar to UCT are determinized sparse partially observable trees (DESPOT)~\cite{ye2017despot} and adaptive belief trees (ABT)~\cite{kurniawati2016online}.
 DESPOT uses a small number of determinized scenarios instead of independent random simulations to reduce variance and relies on heuristic tree search guided by upper and lower bounds rather than Monte Carlo tree search.
 ABT is designed to efficiently adapt to changes in the environment without discarding previous computation.

-Since PO-UCT, DESPOT, and ABT all rely on an unweighted particle representation, weighted particle representations can be used with continuous spaces.
-Without such modification, they fail to find optimal policies in continuous observation spaces because the probability of generating the same observation twice, and hence creating beliefs with multiple particles, is zero~\cite{sunberg2018pomcpow,lim2020sparse}.
+Since PO-UCT, DESPOT, and ABT all rely on unweighted particle belief representations, they will fail to find optimal policies in continuous observation spaces because the probability of generating the same observation twice, and hence creating beliefs with multiple particles, is zero~\cite{sunberg2018pomcpow,lim2020sparse}.
 Partially observable Monte Carlo planning with observation widening (POMCPOW) approaches the continuous observation challenge by introducing a weighted particle filter and the continuous action challenge with progressive widening~\cite{sunberg2018pomcpow}.
 DESPOT-$\alpha$~\cite{garg2019despotalpha} incorporates a similar weighting scheme and uses the $\alpha$-vector concept to generalize value estimates between sibling nodes.
 Adaptive online packing-guided search (AdaOPS) \cite{wu2021adaptive} fuses similar observation branches in the search tree to improve performance.
 Lazy Belief Extraction for Continuous Observation POMDPs (LABECOP) \cite{hoerger2020} builds the planning tree by re-weighting particles and extracting belief sequence values efficiently.